isabella232/primetime.en/help/release-notes/primetime-streaming-server-1x.md

 **Installing the Live Packager**

 1. Download the Java SE and JDK software from the [Oracle site](https://www.oracle.com/technetwork/java/javase/downloads/index.html) and follow the installation instructions.
-1. Extract the Adobe Primetime - Live Packager 1.4 archive file Primetime-LivePackager-1-4-0-b206-12042014.zip to your disk.
+1. Extract the Adobe Primetime - Live Packager 1.4 archive file `Primetime-LivePackager-1-4-0-b206-12042014.zip` to your disk.

 **Installing the HTTP Origin Server**

 1. Download the Java JRE and JDK software from the [Oracle site](https://www.oracle.com/technetwork/java/javase/downloads/index.html) and follow the installation instructions.
-1. Extract the Adobe Primetime - HTTP Origin Server 1.4 archive file, Primetime-HttpOrigin-1-4-0-b206-12042014.zip, to your disk.
+1. Extract the Adobe Primetime - HTTP Origin Server 1.4 archive file, `Primetime-HttpOrigin-1-4-0-b206-12042014.zip`, to your disk.

 **To start the Live Packager** To start the packager, execute the following command from the packager’s root directory:
-$packager_start.sh
+`$packager_start.sh`

 **To start the HTTP Origin Server**

 To start the HTTP Origin Server, execute the following command from the command line in the Origin Server’s root directory:
-$./origin_start.sh
+`$./origin_start.sh`

 **Stop the Live Packager**

 To stop the packager, execute the following command from the packager’s root directory:
-$packager_stop.sh
+`$packager_stop.sh`

 **Stop the HTTP Origin Server**

 To stop the HTTP Origin Server, execute the following command in the Origin Server’s root directory:
-$./origin_stop.sh
+`$./origin_stop.sh`

 **Restart the Live Packager**